 As you edit, ask:

-- Did I use 10 words to say what I could using 3?
+- Did I use ten words to say what I could using three?

 - Is there a good reason for this section to be wordier?

-Say, for example, you were describing a teacher who is boring and loves the sound of their own voice.
+Say, for example, you were describing a teacher who is boring and verbose.

 You might want the character to have a wordy voice, to sound like Calvin’s description of his paper’s title in the comic strip above.